 The Next Steps

 First and foremost, "the solution is to work on yourself," says Campbell.
-Augment your self-esteem by engaging in activities that you excel at and by treating yourself kindly, she offers.
+Augment your self-esteem by engaging in activities that you excel at and by treating yourself kindly.
 "Engage in self-care, use positive self-talk," Campbell advises.

 Taking care of your own well-being is an important step in boosting your self-esteem, according to Campbell.
 "You set the example for how others should treat you, so don't tolerate poor treatment," she explains.
 "You deserve someone who is willing to give you the same amount of attention you are willing to invest."